awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

 ```

 **Note**
-In the condition expression, the `:` \(colon character\) indicates an *expression attribute value*— placeholder for an actual value\.
+In the condition expression, the `:` \(colon character\) indicates an *expression attribute value*—a placeholder for an actual value\.
 For more information, see [Expression Attribute Values](Expressions.ExpressionAttributeValues.md)\.
-For more information about `IN`, `AND`, and other keywords, , see [Comparison Operator and Function Reference](Expressions.OperatorsAndFunctions.md)\.
+For more information about `IN`, `AND`, and other keywords, see [Comparison Operator and Function Reference](Expressions.OperatorsAndFunctions.md)\.

 In this example, the `ProductCategory` comparison evaluates to true, but the `Price` comparison evaluates to false\.
-This causes the condition expression to evaluate to false, and the DeleteItem operation to fail\.
+This causes the condition expression to evaluate to false and the `DeleteItem` operation to fail\.

 ## Conditional Updates<a name="Expressions.ConditionExpressions.SimpleComparisons"></a>